gannochenko/dash0-ta/README.md

 From the descriptions I assume, that two log entries are different if their messages are different.
-Thus, in order to calculate the number of different log entries for every distinct attribute value, we keep a nested map of value => message => boolean and calculate the amount of keys when reporting to stdout.
+Thus, in order to calculate the number of different log entries for every distinct attribute value, we keep a nested map of value => hash(message) => boolean and calculate the amount of keys when reporting to stdout.

-Since the attributes present in all 3 sections, the value precedence is enabled: the log-based attribute overrides the scope based and so on.
+Since the attributes present in all 3 sections, the value precedence takes place: the log-based attribute overrides the scope based and so on.

 ## Architecture

 Since the high througput is requierd, any locking or critical sections is not an option.
 Instead, let's heavily rely on channels and workers.
 So:

 1. Inside the controllers I avoid doing any computation, instead I immediately send the request to the channel to avoid traffic congestion.
+The write operation is non-blocking.
-2. A worker pool (of adjustable size) grinds down jobs coming from the channel, finding `value => message` pairs for a chosen attribute.
+2. A worker pool (of adjustable size) grinds down jobs coming from the _jobs_ channel, finding `value => message` pairs for a chosen attribute.
 This is a heavy duty, since the complexity is O(N\*M\*P\*K) (4 nested cycles), so I can increase the amount of workers should the traffic increase.
-The found values are being sent to another channel.
+The found values are being sent to _result_ channel.
+3. The _jobs_ channel is buffered, because the write operation is non-blocking.
+This is required, otherwise if all workers are busy, write will be unsuccessful and I loose the data for the hit.
+If this becomes a choking point, either increase the amount of workers, or the buffer size.
-3. Another worker reconciles the incoming results into a common data structure, dumps the content of the structure at given interval and cleans the structure up.
+4. Another worker reconciles the incoming results into a common data structure, dumps the content of the structure at given interval and cleans the structure up.
-4. No critical section is required, because all operations with data structures are sequential.
+5. No critical section is required, because all operations with data structures are sequential.

 ## Components